 You need to be visible on Instagram or people won’t see your content.
 To that end, plan to post new content once per day.
 According to several research studies over the past couple of years, one time per day is the recommended amount to get the best results from your investment and efforts.

 In addition, actively comment on and like other people’s content and respond to comments posted to your own images and videos.
 See #5 below for more information about engagement.

 Hashtags (i.e., one or more words preceded by the # symbol, such as #cannabis) help people find content on Instagram, so it’s important to include a variety of popular and less popular hashtags in every Instagram post.

 You can include up to 30 hashtags in each Instagram post, so use a tool like Hashtagify to find hashtags that are relevant to your post and add them to the end of your post.
 When people search for a hashtag on Instagram, your post will be included in the search results.

 While it’s hard to get your posts near the top of a results list for a popular hashtag like #cannabis, you could get noticed if you use more targeted, niche hashtags like #cannabisedibles, #medibles, #infused, and #thcinfused.

 Many people read comments on brands’ Instagram posts when they’re looking for product reviews.
 With that in mind, simply publishing some posts isn’t enough to move the needle with Instagram marketing.
 You need to be active and engage with other people to get your brand noticed, known, and trusted.

 Brand trust leads to sales, so on a social media platform that doesn’t allow cannabis ads or direct mentions of cannabis products for sale, engaging is a must.
-Engagement includes commenting on other people’s posts, liking their posts, and responding to people when they comment on your posts.
+Engagement includes following other people, commenting on their posts, liking their posts, and responding to people when they comment on your posts.

 It’s also a good idea to recognize your customers, vendors, and business partners on Instagram.
 Coda Signature provides some examples you can use for inspiration.